EiichiroIto/MPyTools/README.md

 [![Build Status](https://app.travis-ci.com/EiichiroIto/MPyTools.svg?branch=master)](https://app.travis-ci.com/EiichiroIto/MPyTools)

-MPyTools has two functionalities, which communicates with MicroPython devices, and which generates MicroPython codes from Smalltalk codes.
+MPyTools has two functionalities, which communicates with MicroPython devices, and which generates MicroPython codes from Smalltalk-like MicroPython code.

 This project is inspired from MicroSqueak and rewrited some codes in Pharo Smalltalk. (https://web.media.mit.edu/~jmaloney/microsqueak/)